 About BioDiversity Legacy

-Driven by a passion for conservation and returning land to community ownership, the team behind BioDiversity Legacy have decades of experience restoring land and bringing teams together to share knowledge around best practice land stewardship and community engagement.
+Driven by a passion for conservation and returning land to community ownership, the BioDiversity Legacy team have decades of experience restoring land and bringing teams together to achieve best practice land stewardship and community engagement.

-BioDiversity Legacy is an evolution of the pioneering EcoGipps venture, established by the Phillipson family to restore and protect over 1,000 acres of land in the Gippsland region of Victoria.
-The Phillipsons also created the Rendere Trust to help emerging environmental organisations and leaders increase their impact.
+BioDiversity Legacy is an evolution of the pioneering EcoGipps venture, established by the Phillipson family to restore and protect over 1,000 acres of land in the Avon Wilderness region of Victoria.
+The Phillipsons also created the Rendere Trust to help environmental organisations and leaders increase their impact.

-The deep insights gained from the EcoGipps venture and the family’s experience working with and learning from other covenantors and leaders across the sector, shaped the foundations of BioDiversity Legacy, which the Rendere Trust team formally launched in 2022.
-An advisory committee is currently being formed to support BDL’s rapid growth.
+The deep insights gained from the EcoGipps venture and the family’s experience engaging with covenantors and leaders across the sector, shaped the foundations of BioDiversity Legacy, launched by the Rendere Trust team in 2022.

 BioDiversity Legacy is part of a broad movement of individuals and organisations seeking to expand the amount of land protected for our native species.
 It is a collaborative network made up of environmental specialists and like-minded groups who share knowledge and information on vulnerable species, landscapes and properties.